Skip to content

 Terminal window

-npm install @cruzjs/pro
+npm install @cruzjs/saas

 Install dev dependencies: